roverwing/RoverWingHardware/docs/index.rst

 * Contains on-board microcontroller, which takes care of low-level operations such as counting motor encoder pulses, using preloaded firmware

-* Contains on-board 6DOF  Inertial Motion Unit (IMU), based on MPU6050 chip, which can be used for tracking robot orientation in space
+* Contains on-board 6DOF  Inertial Motion Unit (IMU), based on ICM-42605 chip by Invensense which can be used for tracking robot orientation in space

 * Provides the hardware and firmware support for connecting the following external peripherals